Aggression: Aggression, fear and curiosity

 Within ethology, it has long been recognized that there is a relation between aggression, fear, and curiosity.
 A cognitive approach to this relationship puts aggression in the broader context of inconsistency reduction, and proposes that aggressive behavior is caused by an inconsistency between a desired, or expected, situation and the actually perceived situation (e.g., "frustration"), and functions to forcefully manipulate the perception into matching the expected situation.
 In this approach, when the inconsistency between perception and expectancy is small, learning as a result of curiosity reduces inconsistency by updating expectancy to match perception.
 If the inconsistency is larger, fear or aggressive behavior may be employed to alter the perception in order to make it match expectancy, depending on the size of the inconsistency as well as the specific context.
 Uninhibited fear results in fleeing, thereby removing the inconsistent stimulus from the perceptual field and resolving the inconsistency.
-In some cases thwarted escape may trigger aggressive behavior in an attempt to remove the thwarting stimulus.
+In some cases, thwarted escape may trigger aggressive behavior in an attempt to remove the thwarting stimulus.

 Evolutionary explanations

 Like many behaviors, aggression can be examined in terms of its ability to help an animal itself survive and reproduce, or alternatively to risk survival and reproduction.
-This cost-benefit analysis can be looked at in terms of evolution.
+This cost–benefit analysis can be looked at in terms of evolution.
 However, there are profound differences in the extent of acceptance of a biological or evolutionary basis for human aggression.

-According to the male warrior hypothesis, intergroup aggression represents an opportunity for men to gain access to mates, territory, resources and increased status.
-As such, conflicts may have created selection evolutionary pressures for psychological mechanisms in men to initiate intergroup aggression.